 DIY Orthodontics vs. Home Teeth Alignment: What’s the Difference?

 DIY orthodontics is not the only option for people who don’t want to spend several thousand dollars on treatment.
 There are plenty of legitimate alternatives available to accommodate smaller budgets, none more affordable than home teeth aligners.
-Companies like Candid and SmileDirectClub have excelled in this industry, in part due to their reasonable prices and financing options.
+Companies like Byte and SmileDirectClub have excelled in this industry, in part due to their reasonable prices and financing options.

 Home teeth alignment and DIY orthodontics may seem similar, given that they both offer the convenience of at-home treatment.
-But, there are several differences that make home aligners a much safer choice.
-The most important difference is that home teeth aligner treatment is designed and overseen by a licensed dentist or orthodontist, making it a safe and affordable alternative to traditional orthodontic treatment.
+But in our opinion, there are several differences that make home aligners a much safer choice.
+The most important difference is that home teeth aligner treatment is designed and overseen by a licensed dentist or orthodontist, making it a legitimate and affordable alternative to traditional orthodontic treatment.

 How Does Home Teeth Alignment Work?

 Home teeth aligners are exactly what they sound like: aligners designed to correct dental misalignments from home, without the added cost or hassle involved in traditional orthodontic treatment.

 The first step in the process is to take impressions of your teeth using a kit from your chosen provider.
 Then, you’ll mail the impressions back for one of their dentists to review.
 Some companies also offer the option of visiting a physical office to get your teeth scanned for free instead of buying a home impression kit.

-After this step, your provider will design a series of custom aligners based on your impressions and send them to you within about one month.
+After this step, your provider will design a series of custom aligners based on your impressions and send them to you.
+This may take up to a month, so please be patient.
+It will be worth it!
 From there, it’s up to you to keep up with the treatment plan (wearing your aligners for the required amount of time each day, keeping up with oral hygiene, progressing through the series of aligners as prescribed) to make sure you achieve your desired results.

 Most Affordable Home Teeth Aligners